 Because wetsuits offer significant protection from jellyfish, coral ,sunburn and other hazards, many divers opt to wear a thin suit which provides minimal insulation (often called a "bodysuit") even when the water is warm enough to comfortably forego insulating garments.
 A thick suit is stiff, so mobility is restricted; at a certain thickness the suit would become impractical, which is why drysuits must be worn in particularly cold environments.

 A wetsuit is normally described in terms of its thickness.
 For instance, a wetsuit with a torso thickness of 5 mm and a limb thickness of 3 mm will be described as a "5/3".
 With new technologies the neoprene is getting more flexible.
 Modern 4/3 wetsuits, for instance, may feel as flexible as a 3/2 of only a few years ago.
 Some suits have extra layers added for key areas such as the lower back.

 "When divIng, the cold is your worst enemy!"

 In addition to your one-piece, don’t hesitate to put on more layers of neoprene to avoid having a suit for each condition, several products can be added to your suit depending on the temperature.

 Using hoods: in the thermal balance of the human body, the heat loss over the head is at least 20% of the whole balance.
 Thus, for the sake of thermal protection of the diver, wearing a well-fitting hood is good practice, even at fairly moderate water temperatures.

-While the wetsuit does need to be form fitting, it is important that it not be too tight.
+While the wetsuit does need to be form fitting, it is important that it not be too tight OR too loose.
 This allows the warmed water to remain in place for the duration of the dive, especially important in recreational scuba diving, as the material will compress somewhat as the diver goes deeper.
 Too loose and water will constanly move in and out of the suit preventing the water from being warmed.